rehierl/node-tree-outliner/3-0-0-design-1.md

 * `(ni != nj)` for `i,j in [1,k]` and `(i != j)`
 * `n1` is the section's first node, `nk` is the section's last node

+**CLARIFICATION**
 Both of these definitions technically allow to associate any node with multiple sections.
 Rules are therefore required in order to uniquely determine the actual context of a node (i.e. its location with regards to the tree's sections).

+Note that, because of this theoretical approach (i.e. associate each node with one or more sections), the relationship between sections can be ignored for the time being.

 **DEFINITION**
 The scope of a section, respectively the scope of a sectioning node, is the